Databricks Unity Catalog 101: A Complete Overview (2025)

 Step 5—Query the Table

-Access your tables using the three-level namespace:
+Access your tables using the three-level namespace.
+You can specify the full path or set default catalog/schema.

 Step 6—Drop a Table